 I figured there would be intense beams arcing the winter sky, the way there were in 1967, on the January night when the Morris A. Mechanic Theatre opened.

+I was then a high school student, and a new playhouse for Baltimore was a very big deal to me.
+I was so thrilled that I escaped from my Latin homework long enough to survey Baltimore Street and the magic of the fur coats and tuxedos.
 Maryland's celebrities were out in full force: Gov. J. Millard Tawes and his wife Helen Avalynne Tawes, a renowned cookbook author; Gov.-elect Spiro T. Agnew and his wife, Judy; then-Mayor (and former Gov.) Theodore R. McKeldin; and a real big deal, the legendary New York producer David Merrick, who put on Hello, Dolly!, the Mechanic opener.

 And, in the middle of it all was my late mother's faithful and devoted friend, Clarisse Mechanic, widow of Morris, who became Baltimore's chief theatrical presenter after buying the old Ford's Theatre on Fayette Street in 1942.
 The Mechanics hold the city record of an amazing 62-year run as Baltimore's principal theatrical landlords.